By Press Release in Industry on 28th Feb 2011 8:00

 The studies, organised by WRAP (Waste & Resources Action Programme), could have significant bearing for the UK's burgeoning anaerobic digestion (AD) industry by opening up potential new markets for digestate; the nutrient-rich bio-fertiliser produced as part of the AD treatment process for organic waste.

-Paul Mathers, Programme Manager, Landscape & Regeneration at WRAP, explains
+Paul Mathers, Programme Manager, Landscape & Regeneration at WRAP, explained:

 "If successful, the results will have far reaching implications for a wide range of regeneration programmes and sports turf applications.
 The use of anaerobic digestate could open new markets on a national scale."